cowprotocol/dune-bridge/Readme.md

 ```

-and then visit the webpage:
+and then check the local endpoint like this:

 ```
 http://127.0.0.1:8080/api/v1/profile/0xa4a6ef5c494091f6aeca7fa28a04a219dd0f31b5